Danlof/Timeseries_prescriptions/README.md

 #### Steps
 - a.
 Visualize the timeseries
 - b.
-Use timeseries decomposition to extract trend and seasonality.
+Use timeseries decomposition to extract trend,seasonality and the residuals.
 - c.
 Determine the most suitable model
 - d. model the series with:
     - apply transformation to make it stationary